how are deposits at Australian credit unions, building societies and banks protected?

 The customer owned banking sector is exceptionally stable.
 Collectively, customer owned banks, credit unions and building societies have combined assets exceeding $80 billion, and service over 4.5 million Australians.

-To find out more about mutual banking, visit the Abacus website at www.abacus.org.au.
+To find out more about mutual banking, visit the Customer Owned Banking Association website at http://www.customerownedbanking.asn.au/.

 To find out more about Government guarantees, visit APRA’s website at www.apra.gov.au.